allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 >
 >*Do not just read the new science, become it!*
 >
 >We have limited places to join our new cohort to quantify insulin resistance and metabolic status.
-Reduce your risk of developing metabolic disease or a severe viral infection this winter.
-Track response to a meal to home-in on a non-inflammatory diet.
+Reduce your risk of developing metabolic disease or of suffereing a severe viral infection this winter.
+Track response to a meal to *home-in* on a non-inflammatory diet.
-Donate at least $360 to participate in the project and you will receive your very own Project Pack:
+Please consider donating at least $360 to participate in the project and you will receive your very own Project Pack, complete with:

 Item | Qty